22 JUNE 2018 – National Flash Fiction Day

-The competition this year will open February 15 – April 30.
-The 2017 judges are acclaimed poets Michael Harlow and Emma Neale.
+The competition this year opens February 15 – April 30.
+The 2018 judges are acclaimed short story writers, novelists and poets Tracey Slaughter and Sue Wootton.

-Winners will be announced this year at our main events in Auckland, Christchurch, Dunedin and Wellington.
+Winners will be announced this year at our main events in Auckland, Christchurch, Dunedin, Northland and Wellington.
 National awards, regional awards, micro awards, guest readers and more!

-This year, we will also run the third annual Micro Madness series, in which 22 micros will be selected for inclusion, and three winners will be selected from the 22 finalists, and the second annual Tiny Tales series, which included stories of 250 characters — that’s characters, not words!
-2016’s Micro Madness winners can be found here; the 2016 Tiny Tales series is here.
+This year, we will also run the fourth annual Micro Madness series, in which 22 micros will be selected for inclusion, and three winners will be selected from the 22 finalists.
+Previous Micro Madness winners can be found here; the 2016 Tiny Tales series is here.

-Last year’s winning stories were published in a special issue of Flash Frontier: An Adventure in Short Fiction.
+Winning stories are published in Flash Frontier: An Adventure in Short Fiction.

 More news and updates, including other publications and competitions involving New Zealand writers of compressed fiction, can be found on our Flash News page.

 National Flash Fiction Day is New Zealand’s celebration of the shortest form of fiction writing, on the shortest day of the year.
-See the Competition page for details about the 2017 competition.
+See the Competition page for details about the 2018 competition.
+See interviews with the 2017 winners here: Patrick Pink (adult), Joy Tong (youth).

 You can find the winners from previous years by clicking on the tabs at the top of the page.
 And you can read them, published at Flash Frontier: An Adventure in Short Fiction.
 See the Archives page for links.